darnado/caledros-basic-blocks/README.txt

 = 1.1.1 =
 Added fallback colors for the default Gutenberg list block.
 It now uses the same colors as paragraph text in both dark and light modes.

+= 1.2.0 =
+This update adds an option in the plugin admin bar to apply a flex-column layout to the wp-site-blocks container.

 == Installation ==